Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Related Work

 \subsection{Temporal Context in Recommender Systems}

 In this paper, we introduce the concept of recency.
 An important note is that there are multiple definitions of recency in recommender systems literature.
-In fact, this lack of consensus has persisted for years.

-\cite{ding2006recency, vinagre2015collaborative} treat the recency of an item as an attribute that is user-dependent.
+In fact, this lack of consensus has persisted for years. \cite{ding2006recency, vinagre2015collaborative} treat the recency of an item as an attribute that is user-dependent.
 The value is determined by the last time the user interacted with a given item. \cite{chakraborty2017optimizing, gabriel2019contextual} also claim to incorporate recency into their research: when recommending news articles, they measure recency as the age of the item on the platform.
 Our analysis will follow the latter definition.
+This is in line with our desire to explore the effects of a light-weight temporal addition on the performance of traditional RS.
+Further work to determine the "ideal" definition of recency, while undoubtedly invaluable, is outside the scope of this work.